vvv/cv/README.md

 ## Summary

 Skilled Rust programmer seeking a role as an individual contributor in a dynamic and innovative team.
-Passionate about sharing knowledge, mentoring others, and creating user-focused tools.
-Eager to explore new programming languages like Zig and domains such as drone flight controller programming.
+Passionate about sharing knowledge and creating user-focused tools.
 An advocate for open-source coding, work-life balance, and a collaborative work culture.
-Open to opportunities in mature startups, with a preference for environments that promote a balanced lifestyle.

 ## Skills

 **Programming Languages**:
 - Rust, Bash, Python
-- Years of C and Haskell experience, but prefer not to use in the future
+- Years of C and Haskell experience

 **Functional Programming**:
 - Proficient in functional programming principles, using languages like Emacs Lisp, Haskell, Elm, Dhall, and Rust

-**Languages**:
-- Native in Ukrainian, fluent in English

 **Operating Systems**:
-- Extensive development experience on Linux platform (Red Hat/Fedora/CentOS, Debian/Ubuntu, Amazon Linux 2)
+- Extensive development experience on Linux platform

 **CI/CD**:
-- Experience defining CI workflows for GitLab and GitHub Actions
+- Experience defining CI workflows for GitHub Actions and GitLab
 - Applied Dhall configuration language to reduce code duplication

 **Containerization and Orchestration**: